SSSD/sssd.io/src/docs/introduction.rst

 Beside FreeIPA and Active Directory, SSSD can also integrate to other identity solutions using the LDAP provider (for pure LDAP servers) and the Kerberos provider (for Kerberos authentication instead of plain passwords).
+Additionally, some OAuth2.0/OIDC based Identity Providers (IdPs) are supported via the IdP provider.
 It can also directly integrate with local users using the files provider.

 .. note::